Evidence-Based, Simplified Nutrition and Lifestyle Strategies

 7. During the remediation, check in with your project manager daily and take notes on all the build-back requirements.
 Make sure to ask their opinions on what they think caused this issue initially so you can create a plan to solve these issues.

-8. You’ll need to notify your mold inspection company (or Shoemaker IEP if working with them in person) ahead of time to let them know the estimated dates for your project so they can get your post-clearance testing scheduled shortly after.
+8. You’ll need to notify your mold inspection company (or CIRS-knowledgeable IEP if working with them in person) ahead of time to let them know the estimated dates for your project so they can get your post-clearance testing scheduled shortly after.
 Some remediation companies will guarantee their work based on post-clearance testing within a certain time frame of the work being completed— always ask to see if this is a benefit available to you.

 10. Once all remediated areas pass post-clearance testing, it’s ideal to build back the home before the next steps.
 However, you likely won’t be able to occupy your property during this without the risk of exposure so most people do the build back after the small particle clean.
 Many people choose to complete the small particle clean before working on the build-back construction.